Tree-valued resampling dynamics: Martingale Problems and applications: Proofs of the main results (Theorems , , )

 By standard theory (see, for example, Theorem~4.4.2 in \cite{EthierKurtz86}), {\em uniqueness} of the $(\mathbf{P}_0,\Omega^\uparrow,\Pi^1)$-martingale problem follows from uniqueness of the one-dimensional distributions of solutions of the $(\mathbf{P}_0, \Omega^\uparrow, \Pi^1)$-martingale problem.
 The latter can be verified using the duality of the tree-valued Fleming-Viot dynamics to the tree-valued Kingman coalescent, ${\mathcal K}:=({\mathcal K}_t)_{t\ge 0}$, as defined in (\ref{grevy}).
 That is, if ${\mathcal U}=({\mathcal U}_t)_{t\ge 0}$ is a solution of the $(\mathbf P_0,\Omega^\uparrow,\Pi^1)$-martingale problem, then \eqref{eq:dualRel} holds for all $\kappa\in\mathbb{K}$, $t\ge 0$ and $H\in\mathcal H$.
 Since $\mathcal H$ is separating in $\mathcal M_1(\mathbb U)$ by Proposition~\ref{P:dual}(i), uniqueness of the one-dimensional distributions follows. \sm

-So far we have shown that the $(\mathbf{P}_0,\Omega^\uparrow,\Pi_1)$-martingale problem is well-posed and its solution arises as the weak limit of the solutions of the $(P^N_0, \Omega^{\uparrow,N},\Pi_N^1)$-martingale problems.
+So far we have shown that the $(\mathbf{P}_0,\Omega^\uparrow,\Pi_1)$-martingale problem is well-posed and its solution arises as the weak limit of the solutions of the $(\mathbf P^N_0, \Omega^{\uparrow,N},\Pi_N^1)$-martingale problems.
 In particular, the tree-valued Moran dynamics converge to the tree-valued Fleming-Viot dynamics.
 Hence we have shown Theorem~\ref{T:01} and Theorem~\ref{T:02}. \end{proof}\sm

 \begin{proof}[Proof of Proposition~\ref{P:07}] (i), (ii) The tree-valued Fleming-Viot dynamics is the weak limit of tree-valued Moran dynamics.
-Hence, Propositions~\ref{P:02}(i) and~\ref{P:03} imply that the tree-valued Fleming-Viot dynamics have values in the space of compact ultra-metric measure spaces for each $t>0$ and have continuous paths, respectively, almost surely. \sm
+Hence, Propositions~\ref{P:02} and \ref{PP:02} imply that the tree-valued Fleming-Viot dynamics have values in the space of compact ultra-metric measure spaces for each $t>0$, almost surely.
+In addition, the tree-valued Fleming-Viot dynamics has continuous paths by Proposition~\ref{P:03}, almost surely. \end{proof}\sm